Home DFS SB OD SDN DFSM THP $5

 In 2002, “God Is A Girl” by Groove Coverage peaked at number 5 on the Austria pop singles chart.

-In 2019, “Himmel grau” by The Cratez, Luciano And Kontra K peaked at number 19 on the Austria pop singles chart.
+In 2019, “Himmel grau” by The Cratez, Luciano and Kontra K peaked at number 19 on the Austria pop singles chart.

-In 2019, “Kein Schlaf” by Nimo And Hava peaked at number 2 on the Austria pop singles chart.
+In 2019, “Kein Schlaf” by Nimo and Hava peaked at number 2 on the Austria pop singles chart.

-In 1996, “Live Like Horses” by Elton John And Luciano Pavarotti peaked at number 35 on the Austria pop singles chart.
+In 1968, “Little Arrows” by Leapy Lee peaked at number 1 on the Austria pop singles chart.

-In 2013, “Look Out, It's Christmas” by Como peaked at number 23 on the Austria pop singles chart.
+In 1996, “Live Like Horses” by Elton John and Luciano Pavarotti peaked at number 35 on the Austria pop singles chart.

 In 2019, “Lucid Dreams (Forget Me)” by Juice WRLD peaked at number 26 on the Austria pop singles chart.

-In 1996, “One And One” by Robert Miles Featuring Maria Nayler peaked at number 8 on the Austria pop singles chart.
+In 1996, “One and One” by Robert Miles Featuring Maria Nayler peaked at number 8 on the Austria pop singles chart.

 In 1991, “Spending My Time” by Roxette peaked at number 16 on the Austria pop singles chart.